Steve Honoshowsky: March 2005–September 2006

 In March 2005, Alicia Testa joined the band and added a new dynamic with her powerful vocals, keyboards, flute, and the 1980s-esque omnichords.
-This trio went into the studio in March 2005 and recorded a full length, self-titled album.
+This trio went into the studio in March 2005 and recorded a full-length, self-titled album.
 A common reaction to the album was an appreciation of the originality of its sound.
 High Times magazine described it as there being "no way to satisfactorily pigeonhole this music.
 Compositions will begin with fits of high energy, synthesized drumming, then dissipate and dissolve into a mellow and melodious groove then snap into something else...it is musical experimentation the mainstream frowns upon and its power is in keeping listeners on their toes."
 Music journalist Jesse Jarnow explained "they prove themselves steeped in the maximalist tradition — though not in a theatrical wanky way, and not in a jamband way, either.
 The music is almost all synthesized.
 If there's anything acoustic present, it just sounds like a really good imitation."
 Also in 2005, Steve began performing as a solo act under the name "Soul Amputation".
 This project allowed Steve to improvise on a drum kit while incorporating keyboards and other electronics.

 2007–2010

 This lineup of No Use For Humans includes Honoshowky, Mike Biskup on electric guitar, and Willy Carmona on trumpet, keyboards, and percussion.
 Biskup and Honoshowsky have history performing together, going back to the 1990s when they both performed in the NYC-based world/avant-garde band, In Petto.
 In June 2008, this lineup, including Sean Wegeler on keyboards, entered the studio and recorded the album An Index of Fecal-Oral Transmission.
 "The tracks of An Index of Fecal-Oral Transmission blend jazz-fusion and world-beat flourishes with soundtrack-style/ambient textures."
 According to the album's cover, "Since time existed, this planet's unseen organisms had wiped out billions of humans before they could earn their immunity to them.
-Bacteria is ever changing; ever evolving...This music was insipred by the little creatures humans infect each other with when they are affected by one another".
+Bacteria is ever changing; ever evolving...This music was inspired by the little creatures humans infect each other with when they are affected by one another".